 How will your remote workforce communicate with leaders and team members?
 As long as you can equip your team with the right tools, creating an environment where collaboration can thrive is easy.
 Remote teams need tools that can help them communicate easily and effectively.

-For instance, investing in cloud faxing solutions will make it easier for employees to share documents within the team.
+According to GoogleOnlineFax.com, investing in cloud faxing solutions, investing in cloud faxing solutions will make it easier for employees to share documents within the team.
 Employees can also sign documents digitally, and even store necessary documents and forms online.
 If your remote workers are new to cloud faxing, they can learn more on eFax services that make document sharing easier.

 Communications made through texts, emails, and comments are void of body language.
 As such, it can be easy for the message to be misinterpreted, which could result in adverse effects for your business.
 When writing any form of communication, ensure that you are as clear as possible – and leave no room for misunderstanding.